-Depending on the boat you're renting and the time of year you can pay anything from $700 a week to well over €20,000+ a week.
+Depending on the boat you're renting and the time of year you can pay anything from $700 a week to well over $20,000+ a week.
 These aren't the only things you need to consider when renting a boat.

 Marinas will often charge around $20+ a night (but often less) and you will also have to pay to moor on a buoy in some anchorages.
 You will also need money for fuel for the vessel through the trip.

-On a Captained yacht charter you should remember to tip the Captain on the boat for their work in helping you explore the country.
-You will be expected to supply the Captain with their food too.
+On a captained yacht charter you should remember to tip the captain on the boat for their work in helping you explore the country.
+You will be expected to supply the captain with their food too.

 In Greece yacht charter is one of the premier tourist activities and as long as you and the boat owner meet local and international laws and regulations that come with boating then yes, it is perfectly legal.